All Products

 HLS & DASH

 a.
-Set Video Type to Broadcast
+Set Video Type to Broadcast.

 b.
 Enter the streaming URL.

 c.
-Click the Preview tab.
+Click the Preview tab to preview the video.

 Important